ayush-india/config/.config/README.md

 NOTE: remove all fish.tmp. files form the fish dir to remove all the temporaye enviroment variables required Prgrame to install

-use eza insted of ls \n
+use eza insted of ls
 nnn a freaking nice file manger sccahe (a cacheing system for rust) tmux comme u need it